Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/astro-recipe-collection-website-part-3-category-filter-pages.md

 ## Creating the specific filter endpoint

 Now we want to go ahead and create the specific filter endpoints.
-This is a bit trickier since we wish the URLs to be on the same level.
+This is trickier since we wish the URLs to be on the same level.

 Some examples: